Inner Belt District: History

 Although the Inner Belt was stopped, housing in the Brickbottom neighborhood and the adjacent neighborhood to its east between the MBTA Lowell Line and I-93 was cleared in the 1950s for an urban renewal plan to create a Somerville Industrial Park that would benefit from the anticipated highway network.
 The purpose of the renewal plan was to destroy the existing neighborhood grid pattern and reorganize the area to accommodate the Interstate, provide automobile circulation and parking, and establish single-use zoning.

 With the anticipation of the Inner Belt, the Inner Belt District was advertised in a real estate booklet as a "unique parcel [which] combines the advantages of a suburban type development and a downtown location."
-The assets of the area that were marketed to potential investors remain the area's strong points: accessibility, proximity to Boston and the region, auto-designed roads, and a large work force nearby.
+The assets of the area that were marketed to potential investors remain the area's strong points: accessibility, proximity to Boston and the region, auto-designed roads, and a large workforce nearby.
 In 1968, the Somerville Redevelopment Authority created an Urban Renewal District for the land between Washington and New Washington streets.

 During the mid-1980s to the late 1990s, little significant development influenced the area.
-Like many U.S. cities, industrial and manufacturing companies left the area, to be replaced by primarily service class.
+Like many U.S. cities, industrial and manufacturing companies left the area, to be replaced by primarily service businesses.
 The Kraft Group discussed the possibility of building a soccer stadium for the New England Revolution in the district in 2008.

+On May 1, 2025, a new pedestrian and bicycle connection opened between the end of Inner Belt Road and East Somerville station on the MBTA Green Line Extension, which had opened in December 2022.
+As of 2026, the city of Somerville was planning to add a pedestrian and bicycle connection across the Green Line tracks at Poplar Street, to provide a direct connection to the Brickbottom neighborhood.